javalaya1/Ultimate_GitHub_Tutorial/README.md

 ## ✅ What is Git Fork?

-**Git Fork** is used to copy someone else's GitHub repository into your own GitHub account.
+**Git Fork** is used to copy someone else's GitHub repository into your own GitHub account. so open other's public git repository, click on fork available in their central repository, it will divert the project to our account as you are the owner, you can change the name or no need to edit that name field.

+click on green color "Create fork" button to confirm

 - Useful for contributing to open-source projects.
+---

+Collaboration:

 ---